Smeueg/Dotfiles/README.md

 # Or
 sh <<< "$(curl -L https://gitlab.com/Smeueg/dotfiles/-/raw/master/.config/scripts/migrate/smeueger)"
 ```
-This _should_ be able to work with most shells (except for fish).
+This _should_ be able to work with most shells that are *sort of* posix
+compliant (except for fish).
 Note: This is a *POST*-Install script so this **WILL NOT** install any
 dependencies automatically.
-I'm also working on a revamp of the script that
-should be less tedious to use and more simple.

 ## Using a git bare repository to manage your salty dotfiles
 Refer to the arch wiki: https://wiki.archlinux.org/index.php/Dotfiles